opentelekomcloud-docs/storage-disaster-recovery-service/umn/source/faqs/what_are_the_highlights_of_sdrs.rst

 -  Flexible failover

-   You can perform a planned failover for an expected service interruption to prevent data loss, or perform a failover for unexpected failures to restore services quickly.
+   You can perform switchovers for expected interruptions with zero data loss, or failovers for unexpected failures to recover services quickly.

 -  Efficient network switchover